-Not only will you have an awesome holiday but hiring a campervan gives you the chance to ‘try before you buy’ so you can dip your toes into van life before spending thousands on a motorhome of your own.
+Not only will you have an awesome holiday but hiring a motorhome gives you the chance to ‘try before you buy’ so you can dip your toes into van life before spending thousands on a vehicle of your own.

 But before you rent an RV, this page will tell you what you need to know about motorhome rental and all the questions you should ask a hire company, whether you’re a solo traveller, a couple or family group.

 So, let’s look at what you need to know before you hit the road…

 - Motorhome rental – for your touring holiday

 - What you want from a motorhome rental company

 - Choosing the right van for your travel needs